- Use Cases

 But it’s all about to change.

-New technology that’s able to autonomously and passively locate and detect every single cellular, WiFi and Bluetooth signal, when combined with IoT functionality, will revolutionize how malls and retailers analyze and predict consumer behavior, and how customers navigate shopping experiences.
+New technology that’s able to autonomously and passively locate and detect every single cellular, WiFi, UWB and Bluetooth signal, when combined with IoT functionality, will revolutionize how malls and retailers analyze and predict consumer behavior, and how customers navigate shopping experiences.

 Soon malls will be able to know precisely how many people came and left by each entrance, where the choke points are, how many shoppers arrived by car, taxi, and other means, where staff should be deployed and when, vertical circulation patterns, and the hot and cold zones around the mall.